-I learned that a big part of what it takes to call on an entity is courage which I don’t lack of course, but being aware of all that comes with it is even more important.
-According to the same book which strangely didn’t have a name but only a faded letter H, as a descendant of Lilith, I should write down my demands and make my servants read it out loud, well that’s a lot for me so I do prefer to get at least advice from her if there’s a chance for it.
+I learned that a big part of what it takes to call on an entity is courage, which I don’t lack, of course, but being aware of everything that courage comes with is even more important.
+According to the same book—which strangely didn’t have a name but only a faded letter H—as a descendant of Lilith, I should write down my demands and make my servants read it out loud.
+Well, that’s a lot for me so I do prefer to get at least advice from her if there’s a chance for it.

-I maintained the summoning until the candle lights extinguished on their own.
-It’s quite common to witness symbols during or after an invocation, and in this instance, a crescent moon with a cross appeared on the wall behind me, almost like a subtle watermark, barely visible from afar.
+I maintained the summoning until the candles extinguished on their own.
+It’s quite common to witness symbols during or after an invocation, and in this instance, a crescent moon with a cross appeared on the wall behind me, like a subtle watermark, barely visible from afar.
 At that moment, I knew I had received my answer.

-Who dares to call on me?
+“Who dares to call on me?”

-My name is Sheryl, I don’t intend to disrupt you

-I’m aware of the high figure you are in the supernatural world

-I do believe you’re the only entity I can rely on at this moment.
+“My name is Sheryl.
+I don’t intend to disrupt you.
+I’m aware of the high figure you are in the supernatural world.
+I do believe you’re the only entity I can rely on at this moment.”

-“Well I do have bad news for you my dear

-I did lose a battle years ago in which I became powerless

-I was betrayed by one of my servants

-which ended up being my enemy.”
+“Well, I do have bad news for you, my dear.
+I did lose a battle years ago in which I became powerless.
+I was betrayed by one of my servants, which ended up being my enemy,” replied Lilith.

-Mmm, concerning that I might have to make a confession

-I just found out I’m something called a Demonica?

-That’s the reason why I decided to summon you
+“Mmm, well, concerning that, I might have to make a confession.
+I just found out I’m something called a Demonica.
+That’s the reason I decided to summon you,” I said.

-“Godamned!

-Godamned!

-Not again!
-I won’t be dealing with this anymore.
+“Goddamn!Not again!
+I won’t deal with this anymore.
 I was disrespected and mocked by your kind!
-But I will find my revenge!
-This is not over!”
+But I will have my revenge!
+This is not over!” screamed Lilith.

-I’m so sorry, I don’t mean to make this more unbearable for you

-Please I just need guidance, I don’t intend to steal anything from you.
-If there’s any way, I can give back your powers once I’m done I’ll do it!
+“I’m so sorry, I don’t mean to make this more unbearable for you.
+Please, I just need guidance.
+I don’t intend to steal anything from you.
+If there’s any way I can give back your powers once I’m done, I’ll do it!”

-This sounded like a very sweet melody to Lilith’s ears…
+This sounded like a sweet melody to Lilith’s ears . . .

-“So, did I hear that well?
-Are you willing and able to give me back

-What is rightfully mine?”
+“Did I hear that right?
+Are you willing and able to give me back what is rightfully mine?” the demoness asked.

-Yes, I am

-I just need to get rid of some demons which I summoned stupidly
+“Yes, I am.
+I need to get rid of some demons, which I summoned recklessly , but the supposed powers I hold seem to be no match for them.”

-And I paid the price by losing my friends.

-I wasn’t ready to help them not even with the supposed powers I hold.

 “Good!
-Then we have a deal, my dear, I’ll teach you how to control them

-But remember once you’re done, I’m expecting my powers back

-Or else you will pay a higher price, and I can make sure of that!

-But now my protegé, do you know which entities are we dealing with?”
+Then we have a deal, my dear.
+I’ll teach you how to control them,but remember, once you’re done, I’m expecting my powers back or else you will pay a higher price—I’ll make sure of that.
+But now, my protegé, do you know which entities we aree dealing with?” asked the demoness.

-When I first did the summoning, they didn’t show up right away but later they did and identified themselves as the Backward Trinity more specifically Artoon, Bothet, and Xophur.
+“When I first did the summoning, they didn’t show up right away, but later they did and they identified themselves as the Backward Trinity—more specifically Artoon, Bothet, and Xophur.”

-“Ohh I see, old broken fallen angels

-I’ve dealt with them long ago, I feel pity for them,

-That’s the worse state in which a demon or angel can be,

-Right in the middle, no identity…

-In the last battle in heaven, they tried between the three of them to strike down God,

-They barely affected him during the battle, which in return punished them by deforming them and throwing them to earth.”
+“Ohh, I see.
+Old, broken, fallen angels.
+I dealt with them long ago.
+I feel pity for them.
+That’s the worse state in which a demon or angel can be.
+Right in the middle, no identity. . . .
+In the last battle in heaven, they tried between the three of them to strike down God.
+They barely affected him during the battle.
+In return, he punished them by deforming them and throwing them to earth.